rsdoiel/antenna/archives/2025/planet_2025.32.md

 date: 2025-08-10, from: United Nations, Top Stories

-It’s essential to work towards a two-State solution to the Israel-Palestine conflict as the international community addresses the reality of starvation on the ground in Gaza, the Security Council heard on Sunday.
+It is essential to work towards a two-State solution to the Israel-Palestine conflict as the international community addresses the reality of starvation on the ground in Gaza, the Security Council heard on Sunday.

 <br>